Punk in Poland of the 1980s

 mass production and consumption, stupidity, social inequality,

 communist system hypocrisy.
-Punk music in Poland made an opportunity
+Punk music in Poland gave an opportunity

 held by the communist Polish state in the1980s.
 Thus, the punk music those